Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-adding-removing-liquidity.md

 ## The example code

-Here (todo) is a link to the full file with all example snippets to give a wholistic picture of declaring varibales and interacting with the SDK with the functions `addCallParameters` and `removeCallParameters`.
+[Here](https://github.com/Uniswap/uniswap-docs/blob/main/sdk-examples/AddAndRemoveLiquidity.tsx) is a link to the full file with all example snippets to give a wholistic picture of declaring varibales and interacting with the SDK with the functions `addCallParameters` and `removeCallParameters`.